 \subsection{Symmetrizable crystal structure arising from quiver variety}

-In this subsection, we will deduce the crystal structure on the set of $a$-fixed irreducible components of Nakajima's quiver variety is the same as the crystal structure on our signed bases of $L(\lambda)$, which is one of the main result of \cite{SA}.
+In this subsection, we deduce a crystal structure on the set of $a$-fixed irreducible components of Nakajima's quiver varieties and show that it agrees with the crystal structure on the signed basis of $L(\lambda)$.
+This recovers one of the main results of \cite{SA}.